deadcoast/Docs_Templates/CodeBase_Docs/System_Integration.md

 ## IMPLEMENTATION APPROACH

-When suggesting implementations based on this document, I will:
+When suggesting implementations based on this document:

 1. First identify the component and its connections in the architecture specification
 2. Reference the implementation status to understand what needs to be built or modified